-So it is not easy.
-I am not saying anything derogatory about us or the Guru, but this thing is extremely sacred and extremely difficult.
+So, it is not easy.
+I am not saying anything derogatory about us or the Guru.
+This thing is extremely sacred and extremely difficult.
 Otherwise millions of people would be claiming to be disciples of Gurus, and all of them would have attained enlightenment.
-So, service is necessary, in order that the heart may literally reflect the Guru's teachings, so that from there on you are one.
+So, service is necessary in order that the heart may literally reflect the Guru's teachings, so that from there on you are one.
 It is the most sacred and beautiful relationship.
 There is no relationship, you are one.
-In oneness there is no relationship.
-Oneness is not called a relationship, and only when that oneness has taken place does the other person become a Guru, not until then.
+In oneness, there is no relationship.
+Oneness is not called a relationship, and only when that oneness has taken place, does the other person become a Guru, not until then.

-In the famous eleventh chapter of the Bhagavad Gita, Arjuna sees the cosmic form of Krishna and himself.
-A moment before, Krishna was standing in front of Him as a human person, and suddenly He had become a Cosmic Being.
-In that Cosmis Being he says: "I see myself also.
-I see you, I see myself standing on the battlefield and I see all these people.
-All beings in the universe are seen in your body, including me."
-Only when that vision is had, does the teacher become a Guru, or anyone become a Guru.
+In the famous 11th chapter of the Bhagavad Gita, Arjuna sees the cosmic form of Krishna and himself.
+A moment before, Krishna was standing in front of him as a human person, and suddenly he had become a cosmic being.
+In that cosmic being he says: 'I see myself also.
+I see you.
+I see myself standing on the battlefield and I see all these people.
+All beings in the universe are seen in your body, including me.'
+Only when that vision is had, does the teacher become a Guru, or anyone becomes a Guru.

 Does service stop at that point?
 No. Does devotion stop at that point?
 No. Because then your eyes are open.
 You are looking at this person in front of you, and suddenly you realise that your own self-limitation has not completely gone.
-You had a glimpse of this truth, and therefore the Guru is there, but you are not completely free.
-It is then that perhaps some teaching, some verbal communication also may be useful.
-At that point verbal communication may be useful, at the point where you have had a glimpse, and therefore he has become a Guru, and you are a disciple.
+You had a glimpse of this truth and therefore the Guru is there, but you are not completely free.
+It is then that perhaps some teaching, some verbal communication may be useful, at the point where you have had a glimpse, and therefore he has become a Guru, and you are a disciple.
 But the illusion has not completely gone.
 You need some more instruction, verbal and non-verbal.
 Then this relationship continues very beautifully.

-From there on His instructions are reflected in your heart.
+From there on, his instructions are reflected in your heart.
 There is devotion and almost total emptiness of ego.
 Purity, and the Guru's teachings and commands are reflected in your heart.
 Service is natural then.
 The Guru's instructions should not even be reflected upon.
-You should not even think: "Is that right or is that wrong?
+You should not even think: 'Is that right or wrong?'
 This is not a commandment.
 If I am told I should obey, and I obey because I am told, there is no obedience, there is hypocrisy.

 But when I have had a glimpse of the truth, then the Guru's commands seem to come out of me.
-In that glimpse the ego has become misty.
+In that glimpse, the ego has become misty.
 It has not gone, but it has become like a transparent glass.
 It is still there, but transparent, and it reflects the Guru more and more perfectly, correctly.
-You are not going to say: 'My Guru wants me to do it, and therefore I am doing it."
-The 'I' is not there, or if it is there, it is there like a mirror, perfectly clean and perfectly ground, so that there is no distortion.
-If the Guru has to think about something it is reflected in you and it shows.
+You are not going to say, 'My Guru wants me to do it and therefore I am doing it.'
+The 'I' is not there - or, if it is there, it is there like a mirror, perfectly clean and perfectly ground, so that there is no distortion.
+If the Guru has to think about something, it is reflected in you and it shows.